The manner in which some people orchestrate their daily activities is sheer poetry.

 Most people I know in industry use whatever their corporate business partners use for To-Do list management.
 But, what do you use when you’re away from the office or at home?

-These are far too many to mention here, but my favorites include some online services, including Orchestrate, Ta-da List, Wallnote (actually, its called NutShell now), Remember the Milk, and Rough Underbelly, just to name a few.
+There are far too many to mention here, but my favorites include some online services, including Orchestrate, Wallnote (actually, it’s called NutShell now), and Remember the Milk, to name a few.

 Since they are web-based, you don’t need to cart around your computer.
 You can access your own list or even a shared list over the web from anywhere, as long as you have access to a computer or a suitable device, and WiFi or mobile internet.
 The downside, of course, is just that – you have to have a device.